Unlocking the Secrets of SEO

 Ready to tame search engine spiders?
 The first task is to find out what doesn’t work:

 Myth #2: Traffic is everything.
-Many people believe that search engines measure popularity by the number of clickthroughs, and so they "click themselves" repeatedly in order to boost their position in the pecking order.
-They’re wasting their time.
-Spiders and 'bots don’t care about traffic.
+Some people believe that search engines measure popularity by the number of clickthroughs, and so they “click themselves” repeatedly in order to boost their position in the pecking order.
+Total waste of time.

 Smarter Spiders

 SEO is a more technically complex field than it’s ever been.
 The shortcuts to great search-engine positions have long since been spotted and crushed underfoot by the search-engine companies themselves.
 (It’s not nice to fool Mother Google.)
-Rising high has a lot to do with
+Rising high means surviving an algorithm with at least 120 criteria, including

-… how you write the HTML code to satisfy the spiders who crawl your site looking for content.
+… how you write the HTML code to satisfy the spiders who crawl your site.

 … where on the page certain keywords appear.

-where your formatting instructions occur in relation to your text.
-If you depend on a wysiwyg code-writing program (Front Page, GoLive, etc., software we used to use in the good ol’ days of 2003) you almost certainly will get a much lower score from the 'bots.
+… where your formatting instructions occur in relation to your text.
+If you depend on a code-writing program (software we used to use in the good ol’ days of 2003) you almost certainly will get a much lower score from the ‘bots.
 Sorry.

 Sound Complicated?
 It is.